Coffee Fest Trade Shows is accepting proposals for our 2020 Educational Programming in New York, Chicago, Anaheim and PNW.

 We are seeking talented speakers who are objective, dynamic and have a strong passion for the specialty Coffee & Tea industry.

-The following tracks will be included in the 2019 Educational Programming.
-Your proposed seminar should fit into one of these four areas:
+The following tracks will be included in the 2020 Educational Programming.
+Your proposed seminar should fit into one of these areas:

-- Business Operations - Topic examples include finance, management, hiring, training & retention, design & layout, legal issues, HR, running a successful business, etc.
+- Business Operations - Topic examples include finance, , design & layout, legal issues, cost reduction opportunities, running a successful business, etc.

-- Hot Trends & Training - Topic examples include staying current with trends, cold brew & nitro, signature drinks, tea, menu development, beer & wine, gluten-free, food allergies, new trends, etc.
+- Hot Trends - Topic examples include staying current with trends, cold brew & nitro, signature drinks, tea, menu development, beer & wine, gluten-free, food allergies, CBD, new trends, etc.

 - Roasting - Topic examples include seed to cup, roast profiles, purchasing roasting equipment, direct & fair trade, green coffee, packaging, etc.

-- Sales & Marketing - Topic examples include social media, marketing, increasing sales, customer service, gift & loyalty, etc.
+- Sales & Marketing - Topic examples include digital and social media, branding, story-telling increasing sales, customer service, gift & loyalty, etc.

 THINGS TO KEEP IN MIND:

-- 2018 attendee research indicates that our audience wants more intermediate and advanced sessions.
-While it is important for some topics to remain beginner or introductory for those new to the industry, we will also be seeking a higher percentage of classes for veteran industry members as well.
+Past attendee research indicates that our attendees want more intermediate and advanced sessions.
+While it is important for some topics to remain beginner or introductory for those new to the industry, we will seek a higher percentage of classes for veteran industry members.

-- While it is not required that presenters be exhibiting at Coffee Fest, it is strongly recommended so that attendees can find you on the show floor after class.
-Coffee Fest exhibitors invest to exhibit at the show and will be considered first for speaking opportunities.
+Exhibiting at Coffee Fest is strongly recommended so that attendees can find you on the show floor after class.
+Coffee Fest exhibitors will be considered first for speaking opportunities.